FVO: Fast Visual Odometry with Transformers: Experiments

 \section{Experiments}

-\boldparagraph{Datasets.} Our primary training leverages ARKitScenes~\citep{baruch2022arkit}, a large-scale dataset, providing rich and diverse indoor scenes.
-We further incorporate ScanNet~\citep{dai2017scannet} to broaden indoor coverage and KITTI~\citep{geiger2012kitti} to expose the model to outdoor pose distributions.
-Out-of-distribution performance is evaluated on TUM\_RGBD~\citep{sturm2012tumrgbd} which is not included in the training set.
+\boldparagraph{Datasets.} Our primary training dataset is ARKitScenes~\cite{baruch2022arkit}, a large-scale dataset that provides rich, diverse indoor scenes.
+We further incorporate ScanNet~\cite{dai2017scannet} and 7-scenes~\cite{shotton20137scenes} to broaden indoor coverage.
+In addition, we add the TartanAir~\cite{wang2020tartanair} dataset, a popular synthetic SLAM dataset, and the KITTI~\cite{geiger2012kitti} dataset to expose the model to outdoor pose distributions in a small-data regime.
+Zero-shot performance is evaluated on TUM\_RGBD~\cite{sturm2012tumrgbd}, which is not included in the training set on any of the baselines.

-\textbf{\textit{ARKitScenes}}~\citep{baruch2022arkit} is a large-scale indoor dataset collected with LiDAR-equipped mobile devices, comprising over 5,000 sequences from 1,661 environments and totaling more than 11 million frames, making it one of the most comprehensive resources for indoor 3D scene understanding.
-To complement it, \textbf{\textit{ScanNet}}~\citep{dai2017scannet} provides over 2 million frames across 1,613 scenes.
-For outdoor settings, \textbf{\textit{KITTI}}~\citep{geiger2012kitti} offers RGB images and ground-truth poses collected with GPS and LIDAR.
-Finally, \textbf{\textit{TUM\_RGBD}}~\citep{sturm2012tumrgbd} features indoor recordings with motion-capture ground truth.
-The datasets exhibit variation in camera calibration, poses, image resolution, as well as real-world artifacts such as rolling shutter, motion blur, and lighting variation.

-\boldparagraph{A note on alignment}.
-While most existing methods report evaluation metrics after applying rigid alignment and scale correction to the predicted trajectory, we believe this practice can be misleading for real-world applications, where ground-truth trajectories are unavailable for alignment.
-Although early approaches relied on this convention due to the inability to robustly estimate the scale of a scene, the assumption is less justified in the context of modern large-scale 3D models.
-Therefore, all experimental results are based on \emph{unaligned} predictions.
+\boldparagraph{Metrics}.
+Following~\cite{artal2015orb_slam, francani2025tsformer, murai2024mast3rslam}, we evaluate our method using Absolute Translation Error (ATE).
+ATE is the RMSE of translation between estimated and ground-truth trajectories.
+While it is common practice to report evaluation metrics after applying rigid alignment and scale correction to the predicted trajectory, we believe this approach can be impractical for real-world applications where ground truth is unavailable.
+To account for this real-world constraint, we report both aligned and unaligned ATE while moving the ground-truth trajectories to the origin of the coordinate system.
+In all tables, $\textbf{best}$ and $\underline{\text{second best}}$ results are highlighted.

-We evaluate visual odometry using Absolute Translation Error (ATE) and Absolute Rotation Error (ARE)~\citep{teed2023dpvo,chen2024leapvo}.
-ATE is the RMSE of translation between estimated and ground-truth trajectories, while ARE is the RMSE of angular orientation differences.
-In addition, we report Relative Translation Error (RTE) and Relative Rotation Error (RRE), which measure the drift in translation and rotation over unit trajectory segments.
-In the tables, results are color-coded to indicate ranking: \fsttxt{best}, \sndtxt{second-best}, and \trdtxt{third-best}.
+\boldparagraph{Implementation details.} We use a frozen CroCo~\cite{philippe2022croco} backbone trained within the DUST3R~\cite{wang2024dust3r} framework, consisting of 300 million parameters.
+The backbone was patched with flash-attention~\cite{dao2023flashattention2} to reduce computational time.
+We employ 12 alternating time-space attention blocks, totaling 200 million parameters, for the decoder.
+Our model is trained with the AdamW~\cite{loshchilov2017adamw} optimizer for 250 epochs.
+We adopt a cosine learning rate schedule with an initial learning rate of 0.00001 and a warmup phase of 30 epochs.
+Our model takes 8 input views resized to 224$\times$224.
+Training runs for 5 days on 12 NVIDIA RTX H100 GPUs.